Two big names in the world of outdoor clothing are Patagonia and North Face.

 Patagonia Torrentshell vs North Face Venture: Specifications

-Patagonia are very well-known for their commitment to sustainability.
+Patagonia is very well-known for its commitment to sustainability.

 That makes it unsurprising that the Torrentshell has been made from recycled nylon to ensure it is as environmentally friendly as possible.

-That being said, Patagonia are very honest in that they still coat their products with a durable water repellent which isn’t as sustainable as they would like it to be.
+That being said, Patagonia is very honest in that they still coat their products with a durable water repellent which isn’t as sustainable as they would like it to be.